-The designer must provide a configuration file that define the rules for the placement of the top-level hierarchy (that is, the pads and the core).
-This file must be named after the chip's name, by appending chip.py (obviously, it is a PYTHON file).
-For instance if the chip netlist file is called amd2901_crl.vst, then the configuration file must be named amd2901_crl_chip.vst.
+The designer must provide a configuration file that defines the rules for the placement of the top-level hierarchy (that is, the pads and the core).
+This file must be named after the chip's name, by appending ioring.py (obviously, it is a PYTHON file).
+For instance if the chip netlist file is called amd2901.vst, then the configuration file must be named amd2901_ioring.vst.
 Example of chip placement configuration file (for AM2901):